It’s surprising how the most emotional purchase, i.e., the engagement ring, is defined by technical terms that can be overwhelming at first.

 It sounds so professional, it must be legit, right?

 But you don’t have to be an expert to learn these labels.
 Chances are, you’re here now because you’ve already started delving deeper.
-Knowing of the clarity grades is one thing, but seeing the difference in different carat sizes, colors, and shapes is a whole new level of diamond knowledge.
+Knowing the clarity grades is one thing, but seeing the difference in different carat sizes, colors, and shapes is a whole new level of diamond knowledge.

 Diamond Clarity Grading in a Nutshell